 • First placental membrane allograft to preserve all three native layers of the tissue: the amnion, the intermediate layer, and the chorion

-• Proprietary processing method, Clearify, delivers an optimized tissue allograft which preserves more of the native 3D architecture and intrinsic biological components than the previous generation of amniotic tissue allografts
+• Proprietary processing method, Clearify, delivers an optimized tissue allograft which preserves more of the native 3D architecture and components than the previous generation of amniotic tissue allografts

 Revita® is to be used as a wound covering, or barrier membrane, over chronic and acute wounds, including dermal ulcers or defects.

 Do not use Revita® on any wound with evidence of active, latent infection or gangrene.

 Do not use Revita® on compromised patients where the patient's condition may create an unacceptable risk of post-operative infection or complications.

 Revita® is for single patient use only.
 Do not sterilize or re-sterilize.
 Wounds treated with Revita® should be monitored for signs of infection and treated according to standard practice should infection occur post-transplantation.